 Future Directions

 Having optimized our in vitro assay, we can now investigate additional questions.
 Future research projects could investigate why fewer ribosomes lead to more signal in the in vitro assay.
 It seems that aggregation plays a role, but other factors may also be at work.
-Preliminary results indicate that this effect is reporter-specific; the same increase in signal per ribosome at lower concentrations is not observed when a GFP reporter is used in the in vitro assay, so future research could investigate factors that impact nLuc activity or signal strength.
+Preliminary results suggest that this effect may be reporter-specific.
+In one experiment using a sfGFP reporter, the same increase in signal per ribosome at lower concentrations was not observed.
+Future experiments could investigate how ribosome concentration or buffer composition impacts nLuc translation or activity.

 We might be able to determine what is leading to rRNA processing in BugBuster-lysed cells by using mass spectrometry to analyze ribosome samples.
 (How would this work?)